A 'Hot Zone' In The Brain May Reveal When, And Even What, We Dream

 Patterns of brain activity in this region also suggested whether the dream included a face or movement, Siclari and a team of researchers report in Nature Neuroscience.

-The team found that dreams occurred during both rapid eye movement (REM) and non-REM sleep.
+The team found that dreams occurred during both rapid eye movement — REM — and non-REM sleep.
 But there were also periods of deep sleep in which dreaming did not occur.

 The team studied dreams by monitoring electrical activity in the brains of 32 people as they slept.